infrawatch/telemetry-framework/docs/installation_platform.rst

 Platform Installation
 =====================

+.. admonition:: Why are you documentating the downstream version?

+    As we noted in the :ref:`ProjectOverview` we are documenting the downstream components initially for the deployment of the telemetry framework.
+We will note the upstream equivalent where possible.

 The installation of the telemetry framework simply requires the deployment of OpenShift 3.11 or later and a bastion node for executing the supplied `bash` script to load the components into the `sa-telemetry` namespace.